gridgain/php-thin-client/examples/README.md

 # Examples Description #

-## Sql Example ##
+## SQL Example ##

 Source: [SqlExample.php](./SqlExample.php)

-This example shows primary APIs to use with GridGain as with an SQL database:
+This example demonstrates GridGain usage as an SQL database:
 - connects to a node
 - creates a cache, if it doesn't exist
 - creates tables (CREATE TABLE)